Emergent SU(2)$_1$ conformal symmetry in the spin-1/2 Kitaev-Gamma chain with a Dzyaloshinskii-Moriya interaction: Introduction

 On the other hand, nearest neighbor Dzyaloshinskii-Moriya (DM) interactions \cite{Dzyaloshinskii1957,Dzyaloshinskii1964,Moriya1960,Fert1980,Fert1990} are ubiquitous in quantum magnetic systems which break the spatial inversion symmetry and can lead to exotic magnetic textures such as skyrmions \cite{Heinze2011,Yu2010,Bogdanov1994,Rolber2006} and chiral magnetic orders \cite{Dzyaloshinskii1965,Bogdanov1989}.
 In Kitaev materials, the DM interactions can be conveniently induced and manipulated by external electric fields, which have been studied under the context of the electromagnetic controls of Kitaev materials \cite{Furuya2021,Chari2021}.
 It is noteworthy to mention that the DM interactions in Kitaev materials exhibit a nonuniform bond-dependent structure.

-In this work, we study the effects of a DM interaction in the 1D spin-1/2 Kitaev-Gamma model, which can be created by applying an electric field along the third direction (where the first and second directions refer to the two bond directions in the 1D model, see Fig. \ref{fig:bond_pattern} (a) for details).
+In this work, we study the effects of a DM interaction in the 1D spin-1/2 Kitaev-Gamma model, which can be created by applying an electric field along the third direction (where the first and second directions refer to the two bond directions in the 1D model).
+The obtained phase diagram is shown in Fig. \ref{fig:phase_KGDM}, in which large regions of emergent SU$(2)_1$ conformal symmetries at low energies have been found, denoted as ``Emergent SU$(2)_1$ I, II, III" in the figure.
 Since in real Kitaev materials, the Kitaev and Gamma interactions usually dominate over other interactions such as the Heisenberg and $\Gamma^\prime$ terms, our work provides a perturbative starting point for the analysis of more complicated interactions as well as an extrapolation to 2D in the presence of a DM interaction.

 We start from a pure Kitaev spin-1/2 chain with a DM interaction.
 The first important result of our work is that there is a two-site periodic unitary transformation $V_2$, which maps the 1D Kitaev-DM model to the Kitaev-Gamma model and vice versa.
 Using the known phase diagram of the 1D spin-1/2 Kitaev-Gamma model, the effects of the DM interaction on the spin-1/2 Kitaev chain is thereby fully understood.